 Dental Implants are the latest innovation to replace a missing tooth or a number of teeth.
-An implant consists of an artificial titanium rod which is placed directly into the jaw bone and acts as a replacement for the root portion of the natural tooth.
+An implant consists of an artificial titanium screw that is placed directly into the jaw bone and acts as a replacement for the root portion of the natural tooth.
 The implant is made using pure titanium which allows new bone cells to grow around it: the implant then integrates with the newly formed bone which firmly locks it into place.
 This process is called ‘Osseointegration’.

 A Dental Implant can be used to replace –